 The EB approach has been used to identify costs for integrated preschool programs in three recent studies.
-The first was a study Picus Odden & Associates conducted for The Fund for Child Development, that developed estimated costs for providing Pre-K-3 programs, in all 50 states and the District of Columbia (Picus, Odden & Goetz, 2009).
-The study estimated Pre-K-3 program costs for each state using varying assumptions of student eligibility and participation.
+The first was a study Picus Odden & Associates conducted for The Fund for Child Development, that developed estimated costs for providing PreK-3 programs, in all 50 states and the District of Columbia (Picus, Odden & Goetz, 2009).
+The study estimated PreK-3 program costs for each state using varying assumptions of student eligibility and participation.
 The second was a study conducted in 2011 as part of an adequacy study for Texas (Picus, Odden, Goetz & Aportela, 2012).
 The third was an analysis conducted for Maine as part of a 2013 recalibration of its adequacy-oriented school funding system (Picus et al., 2013).
+In these three studies, the EB Model was used to develop a per pupil cost for a high-quality preschool program by identifying the necessary program elements.